Dyspareunia (Painful Sex)

 Dyspareunia is common but probably under-reported.
-Women experiencing sexual pain are encouraged to discuss it with their healthcare provider.
+People experiencing sexual pain are encouraged to discuss it with their healthcare provider.

-There are many different origins and causes of female sexual pain including anatomic (body part) abnormalities, hormonal, as well as psychosomatic causes.
+Several factors may contribute to the pain rather than one origin or cause.
+The factors contributing to sexual pain can include anatomic (body part) abnormalities, hormonal, as well as psychosomatic causes involving both the mind and body.
 Your healthcare provider will take a detailed history, assess your symptoms, and perform a detailed physical examination to reveal, if possible, the source or cause of the pain.
 Some of the conditions to consider are:

 - Bladder or urethral pain syndromes.
 There are several bladder pain syndromes which can cause chronic bladder and vaginal pain.
 These may not only cause dyspareunia, but also urgency, frequency of urination and pain with urination.
 These issues may start suddenly or occur gradually over a period of time and may be traced back to an event such as a previous infection.
 Additionally, certain disorders of the urethra (the tube through which urine is emptied from the bladder) can cause significant pain involving the vagina.
 Examples include urethritis (inflammation/pain in the urethra, sometimes caused by sexually transmitted diseases) and urethral diverticulum (a weakness in the wall of the urethra which forms a pocket in which urine can be trapped).

 - Musculoskeletal issues.
-At times, women will describe a pain like being ‘stabbed in the vagina’ or chronic soreness.
-This can be related to increased tension of the pelvic floor musculature so that it cannot properly relax.
-This phenomenon (levator spasm) can cause constant or intermittent pain and is sometimes associated with other pain issues.
-This is seen sometimes in women with a history of sexual assault or rape.
-Additionally, some women have issues with rectal spasm and pain with inability to properly relax muscles to have bowel movements and/or have intercourse.
+At times, people will describe a pain like being ‘stabbed in the vagina’ or ’hitting a wall’ sensation.
+This can be related to increased tension of the pelvic floor muscles so that they cannot properly relax.
+This phenomenon, called levator spasm, can cause constant or intermittent pain and is sometimes associated with other pain issues.
+This is seen sometimes in those with a history of sexual abuse.
+Additionally, some people have issues with rectal spasm and pain with an inability to properly relax muscles to have bowel movements and/or have intercourse.

 - Pelvic inflammatory disease (PID).
 Often caused by sexually transmitted diseases, PID can cause chronic pain and dyspareunia as well.
 Irritable or inflammatory bowel diseases can also exacerbate dyspareunia and pelvic pain.